-- If you have solid hardwood or engineered wood floorboards, the squeak might be caused by the floorboards rubbing against each other.
+If you have solid hardwood or engineered wood floorboards, the creak might be caused by the floorboards rubbing against each other.
 Squirt powdered graphite between the boards, then lightly rub the product into the seams with a soft brush or cloth.
 Vacuum up the excess.

 Use a Humidifier

 Decreased humidity levels dry out wood flooring and accentuate squeaking.
 Adding a humidifier to gently raise the room's humidity may eliminate the squeaks.

 Pull back the floor covering to access the subfloor.
 Wall-to-wall carpeting, edge-stapled resilient flooring, and floating floors can be pulled up since they are only minimally attached to the subfloor.

 Locate the joists and drive 1-inch screws through the subfloor and into the joists near the problem areas.
 In some cases, it is appropriate to use nails and screws longer than 1 inch, but it's usually safest to stick with 1-inch screws since you limit your risk of causing electrical or plumbing damage.

 For carpeting that cannot be pulled back, separate the carpet fibers to expose an area about 1/4-inch in diameter.
 If necessary, cut back a few fibers with a utility knife to excise just enough fibers to expose the area.
 Drive a 1-inch screw through the area into a joist until the head of the screw is flat with the carpet backing.
 Comb back the carpet pile with your fingers to cover up the area.

 For hardwood or engineered wood floors, drill a pilot hole at an angle through the floorboard, directly above a joist.
 With a hammer, nail a 1-inch finish nail through the pilot hole.
 Countersink the nail with a nailset.